Group Discussion Questions

 - Why does a hospital typically have departmental silos?

-- Are there situations in which your departments or processes are not as patient focused as they could be?
+- Are there situations where your departments or processes are not as patient-focused as they could be?

-- Why have other improvement methodologies or programs not achieved lasting benefit?
+- Why have other improvement methodologies or programs not achieved lasting benefits?
 How can your organization avoid repeating the same mistakes?